Skip to main content

 Double-Blind Study

 A clinical trial design where neither the patient nor the administering clinician knows if active TMS or sham (placebo) stimulation is being delivered.
-The gold standard for TMS research.

 E